oliviermalea/cheat-sheets/software architecture/continuous architecture/principles.md

 # Continuous architecture principles
-Klnowledge distilled from "Contiuous Architecture in practices : Software architecture in the age of Agility and DevOps".
+Klnowledge distilled from the book "Contiuous Architecture in practices : Software architecture in the age of Agility and DevOps".

 ## Principles
 1. Architect products, evolve from projects to products